You’re not alone.

 I’m sure there were a few factors at play, but one was certainly allergy related.
 There is nothing I am allergic to in San Diego.

-Grass season is now on the decline in Austin and I find myself better able to focus in my home city.
-I am pretty much back to normal.
-The whole experience has been odd, but I wanted to write this post for what I imagine is a large group of people who would be better off taking a Zyrtec, or a whole bunch of vitamin C (has been shown to clear histamine), than they would a benzodiazepine.
+The whole experience of living in Texas, and the utter pain the environment visited upon me, was so odd, I felt compelled to write this post for what I imagine is a large group of people who would be better off taking a Zyrtec, or a whole bunch of vitamin C (has been shown to clear histamine), than they would a benzodiazepine.

 Allergies can contribute to anxiety